 - Trainline shows the first class ticket possibilities in the first search result, right next to second class.
 This is nice to have even if you don’t usually take first class, because sometimes the first class option can be nearly as cheap — and in rare occasions cheaper.

 - Trainline has much more complete bus options and shows them at the bottom of your train search results.
-Sure, we greatly prefer trains, but sometimes the pricing for certain train trips is completely unreasonable — and it’s nice to see in just an instant this other option.
+Sure, we greatly prefer trains, but sometimes the pricing for certain train trips is completely unreasonable — and it’s nice to see this other option.

 - Trainline’s more complete bus offers also allow it to propose more and better train and bus combo routes that can save money, and in some cases a lot of time too.

 - Both platforms offer add-on tickets for bikes where necessary for some French trains.
 Both unfortunately do not yet have this capability for other national train systems where on certain occasions this is required (check whether bicycle tickets are needed here for your destinations).